Recently, one of the titans of the imaging world made a pretty ground-breaking statement:

 And this statement has major implications for his own parent company’s DSLR business, which accounts for an impressive 22% of the global market for DSLR cameras.
 (But also for your app-to-print strategy)

-Of course, pundits on both sides of the divide have been predicting the eventual complete demise of the stand-alone camera for a long time.
-Whether this expected “better image quality” (what does that even mean?) will finally kill standalone cameras or not remains to be seen.
-Still, one thing is certain: for the average consumer, the advantages of carrying a bulky DSLR camera during their milestone events (think bar mitzbahs, graduation and weddings) are rapidly reducing since their pocket-size smartphones can do the job.
-As for travels; bringing a separate camera on a vacation is now about as obscure as…traveller’s checks! (remember those?)
+Of course, pundits on both sides of the divide have been predicting the complete demise of the standalone camera for a long time.
+Whether this expected “better image quality” (what does that even mean?) will finally kill standalone cameras remains to be seen.
+Still, one thing is sure: for the average consumer, the advantages of carrying a bulky DSLR camera during milestone events (think bar mitzvahs, graduation and weddings) are rapidly reducing since their pocket-size smartphones can do the job.
+As for travel, bringing a separate camera on vacation is now about as obscure as…traveller’s checks! (remember those?)

-It’s no secret that here at photobook.ai, we have always been a mobile-first company and a huge proponent of a app-to-print approach.
+It’s no secret that here at photobook.ai, we have always been a mobile-first company and a huge proponent of an app-to-print approach.
 Shimizu-san’s statement only validates our approach.
-But we don’t have to wait for 2024 when mobile phone’s image quality are expected to “surpass” those of the ILC.
-The quality of today’s average mid-market mobile phone cameras are already more than good enough for consumer print.
-In fact, they have been since the iPhone 6, according to Apple (and who are we to argue with Steve?).
+But we don’t have to wait for 2024 when the mobile phone’s image quality is expected to “surpass” those of the ILC.
+The quality of today’s average mid-market mobile phone cameras is already more than good enough for consumer print.
+They have been since the iPhone 6, according to Apple (and who are we to argue with Steve?).
 Incidentally, the iPhone 6 uses a Sony Exmor IMX220 image sensor.

 Yes and No; allow us to elaborate.

-If your user’s photos are already in the cloud, (Facebook, Google Photos, Instagram) then maybe, a mobile responsive Web-to-print is good enough since users will probably transfer their photos from their cloud service of choice to your web-to-print editor. (but really, how many of you access Instagram via a browser?)
+Suppose your user’s photos are already in the cloud (Facebook, Google Photos, Instagram).
+In that case, maybe, a mobile responsive Web-to-print is good enough since users will probably transfer their photos from their cloud service of choice to your web-to-print editor. (but really, how many of you access Instagram via a browser?)

 Take a closer look at your mobile audience conversions.
-Then compare them with mobile-app only companies like Chatbooks (USA) and photosi (Italy) and Popsa (UK).
-Then find out how much ad-dollars are going into Sergei and Mark’s pockets.
+Then compare them with mobile-app-only companies like Chatbooks (USA), photosi (Italy) and Popsa (UK).
+Then find out how much ad dollars are going into Sergei and Mark’s pockets.